petros3432/SLSimonSays/README.md

 - 1 custom made texture with "i" on it.

 ## INSTALLATION
-The object that represents the project of Simon Says exists in Second Life Marketplacei in this link .
+The object that represents the project of Simon Says exists in Second Life Marketplace in this link .
 It is off-charge and contains both the physical objects in-Second Life and the wanted scripts.
 The scripts also exist in this GitHub repository and can be used freely.
 The scripts that are being used are the following:
 - parent_v8.c
 - CONNECTOR_V4.C
 - RED_v4.c